x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 1. In the new EAC, navigate to **Recipients** > **Groups** > **Mail-enabled security**.

-2. In the list of groups, click the distribution list group that you want to view or change.
+2. In the list of groups, click the mail-enabled security group that you want to view or change.

 3. On the group's properties page, click one of the following sections to view or change properties.